pourmalek/covir2/README.md

 ## Note: Uptake 20210514 is currently being added, after IHME release of update 20210514.
 10-minute-read summary is made, the rest to be added ...
 ![image](https://user-images.githubusercontent.com/30849720/118344511-43066300-b4e3-11eb-8d3f-627a54eed873.png) UPDATE WORK IN PROGRESS ...

+Note: IHME has provided description of how the variants and vaccines are reintroduced to their model.
+This needs to be incorporated in write-up here.
 <br/><br/>
 *****